muratk3n/thirdwave/en/tweets/2020/week1.md

 ---

 Have to.
 Really?
-Especially when the connection btw work and outcome are so disconnected.
+Especially when the work and outcome are so disconnected.

 I think subconciously they are feeling the creakiness of the current structures.
 Since young age being expsed to tech a lot of the